Railway Museum (Madrid): Signalling

 The museum has preserved part of a hydraulic system, developed by the Italian firm Bianchi and Servettaz, which was used to control points switching and signalling at Algodor.

-Train service
+Current train service

-The museum runs a heritage train service to Aranjuez.
-Known as the "strawberry train", it uses vintage rolling stock.
+A partially street-running single-track connection to the national railway network has been retained to allow the addition and removal of exhibits and occasional heritage train service.
+One such service, the "strawberry train", runs to Aranjuez using vintage rolling stock.

 As a film set

 The station has been used as a location in numerous films and television series.
 Several films set in Russia, but shot mostly in Spain, used the station as location: Dr Zhivago (1965) by David Lean, Nicholas and Alexandra (1971) by Franklin J. Schaffner and Reds (1981) by Warren Beatty.
 Other films filmed there include The Violet Seller (1958) by Luis César Amadori, Travels with My Aunt (1972) by George Cukor, March or Die (1977) by Dick Richards and Lovers (1991) by Vicente Aranda.
 Television series include Televisión Española's Cuéntame cómo pasó, Netflix's Cable Girls and Antena 3's The Time in Between and Velvet.